HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

-While usage of the `media` attribute is down a couple of percentage points from 2022, `type`-switching usage is up a couple of percentage points.
+While usage of the `media` attribute is down three percentage points from 2022, `type`-switching usage is up three percentage points.
 This increase is likely related to the increasing popularity of next-generation image formats, especially JPEG XL which does not yet enjoy universal browser support.

 ## Layout

-We already saw [how the web's image resources size up](https://almanac.httparchive.org/en/2022/media#image-dimensions).
+We already saw [how the web's image resources size up](#image-dimensions)<!--TODO does this link work-->.
 But before they can be shown to a user, embedded images must be placed within a layout and potentially squished or stretched to fit it.

 <p class="note">Note: It will be useful to keep in mind the <a href="https://almanac.httparchive.org/en/2024/methodology#webpagetest">crawlers' viewports</a> throughout this analysis.
 The desktop crawler was 1376px-wide, with a DPR of 1x; the mobile crawler was 360px-wide, with a DPR of 3x.</p>